laramurphyyx/CA4015-Recommender-System/_sources/Introduction.md

 * <b>Hybrid Approach</b>: This approach is a combination of collaborative filtering and content-based recommenders.
 This can be quite difficult to implement, although when optimized, can outperform both methods of recommending.

+The first three approaches have been represented in this assignment.

 ## About the Data used in our Recommender System

 Our Recommender System is based on artists from the LastFM dataset.